prisma/prisma1/docs/04-Reference/04-GraphQL-API/04-Subscription-API.md

 Subscriptions use a special websocket endpoint.

 Here's a list of available subscriptions.
-To explore them, use the [playground](!alias-oe1ier4iej) inside your project.
+To explore them, use the [playground](!alias-oe1ier4iej) inside your service.

 - For every [model type](!alias-eiroozae8u#model-types) in your data model, a [type subscription](#type-subscriptions) query is available to listen for changes to nodes of this.
 - Currently, connecting or disconnecting nodes in a [relation](!alias-eiroozae8u#relations) does not trigger a subscription!
 Read more about [available workaround](#relation-subscriptions) for this limitation.